Innumerable words, sentences, paragraphs, articles, and books featuring an identical subject – leadership — rest on shelves.

 Like Mr. Iacocca’s, Lady Thatcher’s profound love and respect for the United States remains a distinct tribute.

 Here’s hoping your appetite has been whetted to think with us.
-What are your preferences?
 Who are your preferences?